deepakcdo/JetFuelExecute/README.md

 # JetFuelExecute
-A flexible and Dynamic RPC Framework over a Highly Performant Journaled Message Bus.
+A Flexible and Dynamic RPC Framework over a Highly Performant Journaled Message Bus.

 JetFuelExecute allows a process to publish a function on AMPS which can be called by any other process connected to the AMPS.
 This forms the basis of a excellent request / response design pattern.
 This is bread and butter task for most applications.
 When one process has to tell another process to do something and report back.